NetLogo/Time-Extension/README.md

 ** Note **

-For period type of "MONTH", difference-between calculates the number of months between dates as the number of months there are between two logotime instances, which have the same day value.
-For example, if logotime1 is 2000-01-02 then difference-between reports 0 months for logotime2 = 2000-02-01 and 1 month for 2000-02-02.
+For period type of "MONTH", difference-between reports the difference in the month number (1-12) of logotime1 and logotime2, not the total number of months between the two dates, even if the two times are DATETIME or DATE values.
+This difference is calculated as the number of times the day number (1-31) of logotime1 occurs between the two dates.
+For example, if *logotime1* is 2000-01-02 then difference-between reports 0 months for *logotime2* = 2000-02-01, 1 month for 2000-02-02, and -1 month for logotime2 = 1999-12-01.
 However, the value reported is never greater than 11 or less than -11; it reverts to zero when logotime2 reaches one year from logotime1 and then is 1 when logotime2 is 13 months after logotime1, etc.

-For "YEAR", difference-between reports the number [integers] of years there are between two logotime instances.
+For "YEAR", difference-between reports the number [integer] of years there are between two logotime instances.
 The difference is calculated through matching the day and month while truncating values around that date.
 This should apply for leap years, as well.
-For example, if logotime1 is 2000-01-02 then difference-between reports 0 years for logotime2 = 2001-01-01, 1 year for 2000-01-02, and 5 years for 2005-01-02.
-The total number of months between two dates can therefore be calculated as 12 times the value of of difference-between in years plus the value of difference-between in months.
+For example, if logotime1 is 2000-01-02 then `time:difference-between` reports 0 years for *logotime2* = 2001-01-01, 1 year for 2000-01-02, and 5 years for 2005-01-02.
+The total number of months between two dates can therefore be calculated as 12 times the value of `time:difference-between` in years plus the value of `time:difference-between` in months.

-In LogoTime, both "day" and "dayofyear" are calculated in the same manner, only calculating the difference between two dates.
-This would yield results that are greater than 365 or less than 365, if Julian dates are expected.

 	print time:difference-between (time:create "2000-01-02 00:00") (time:create "2000-02-02 00:00") "days"
 	;;prints "31"